Niue Weather in August

 UV Levels During August

-After a couple of months of lower UV levels, the UV index is on the rise again in August with an average of 9.
-Although quite far off from the extreme levels experienced in the wet season, travellers are still advised to take precaution when it comes to the sun.
+After a couple of months of lower UV levels, they are on the rise again in August with an average of 9 on the UV index.
+Although quite far off from the extreme levels experienced in the wet season, travellers are still advised to take precautions when it comes to the sun.
 Sunhats and regular application of sunscreen are highly advised.

-If you are travelling with kids, keep in mind that their skins are different and kid-friendly sunscreen is in order.
-Check out our list of Best Sunscreens for Kids in Niue.
-For everybody else, we’ve got a list of the best reef safe sunscreen for Niue so the coral of the atoll stays as pristine as it is for generations to come.
+If you are travelling with kids, keep in mind that their skins are more sensitive.
+Check out our list of the 5 Best Sunscreens for Kids in Niue.
+For everybody else, we’ve got a list of the 10 Best Eco-Friendly Sunscreens for Niue so the coral of the atoll stays as pristine as it is for generations to come.

 Sunrise and Sunset During August